OCA/social/mass_mailing_event/README.rst

 Mass mailing event
 ==================

-This module links mass mailing with event in order to exclude recipients that are already registered, confirmed, cancelled, attended, or a combination of these states, when the mass mailing is sent.
+This module links ``mass_mailing`` with ``event`` in order to exclude recipients that are already registered, confirmed, cancelled, attended, or a combination of these states, when the mass mailing is sent.

 Usage
 =====

-In a mass mailing, user can set an event related and exclude some selected recipients.
-Those who has an email address that have already registered in that event.
+In a mass mailing, users can set an event related and exclude the recipients who have an email address already registered in that event.

 This is useful in this scenario: